acts-project/acts/docs/tracking.md

 material, depending on the particle properties.

 (multiple_scattering)=
 :::{figure} /figures/tracking/multiple_scattering.svg
 :width: 200px
 :align: center
 Illustration of the effect of multiple scattering on the trajectory of a charged particle passing through a block of material.
-Entering from the left, it undergoes a series of scattering events, deflecting the trajectory statistically, before exiting on the right
+Entering from the left, it undergoes a series of scattering events, deflecting the trajectory statistically, before exiting on the right.
 :::

 In elastic interactions, the particle does not lose a significant amount of